Saurabhchopraofficial/anz_test/README.md

 1. Clone the project to your local machine.

-2. Run the following command on terminal in VS Code (or any code editor) to install dependencies, including Cypress: npm install
+2. Run the following command to install dependencies (including Cypress):

+    npm install

 3. To run the test in UI mode, run the following command-